helenamorgan/FinalModel/README.md

 # Final Agent-based Model

- Contents of files within the distribution:<br>
+ <b>Contents of files within the distribution:</b><br>
- model.py    - this is the python source code for the main class that is run to produce the model.<br>
+ <b>model.py    - this is the python source code for the main class that is run to produce the model.<br>
- agentframework.py    - this is the python source code for the Agent class that formulates the agents.<br>
+ <b>agentframework.py    - this is the python source code for the Agent class that formulates the agents.<br>
- in.txt    - this is a csv file with data that is used within the model.<br>
+ <b>in.txt    - this is a csv file with data that is used within the model.<br>
- test.py    - this is the python unit test code that does not run as intended.<br>
+ <b>test.py    - this is the python unit test code that does not run as intended.<br>
- index.html    - website that details the model and provides a link to the code on Github.<br>
+ <b>index.html    - website that details the model and provides a link to the code on Github.<br>
- ModelInfo.txt - a text file detailing the development and issues with the code and other key information such as references and user documentation.<br> conf.py    - this is the python configuration module.<br>
+ <b>ModelInfo.txt - a text file detailing the development and issues with the code and other key information such as references and user documentation.<br>
+ <b>conf.py    - this is the python configuration module.<br>
- index.rst    - reStructuredText file detailing the documentation<br>
+ <b>index.rst    - reStructuredText file detailing the documentation<br>
- modules.rst    - reStructuredText file detailing the the modules within this distribution.<br>
+ <b>modules.rst    - reStructuredText file detailing the the modules within this distribution.<br>
- model.rst    - reStructuredText file of the source code main class.<br>
+ <b>model.rst    - reStructuredText file of the source code main class.<br>
- agentframework.rst    - reStructured file of the source code agent class.<br>
+ <b>agentframework.rst    - reStructured file of the source code agent class.<br>
- LICENSE.md<br>
- makefile<br>
+ <b>LICENSE.md<br>
+ <b>makefile<br>

-<b>User documentation for the software:<\b><br>
+<b>User documentation for the software:</b><br>
 This software is an agent-based model that produces an graphical user interface (GUI) <br>
 of an animation of coordiantes moving and interacting within a set environment.<br>
 This GUI model is intended to be utilised by the user to illustrate coordinates moving<br>